dao-duc-tung/sagemaker-ml-system/README.md

 ### Create SM Studio project

-1. Open SM Studio, create a new SM Studio project using the Organization template named SageMaker Safe Deployment template with the following information.
-This step will create a CF stack named `SC-<account id>-pp-<...>` using `pipeline.yml` template.
+Open SM Studio, create a new SM Studio project using the Organization template named SageMaker Safe Deployment template with the following information.

 - Name (16 chars): `sd-test-01`
 - Description: `Safe deployment pipeline`
 - Model name (10 chars): `sd-test`
 - S3 Bucket for Dataset: `prod-test`
 - Unique prefix to bind the components (10 chars): smsd.
 This prefix MUST be the same as `PREFIX` in `scripts/build.sh`
 - Git Branch: `main`
 - Email: `example@example.com`
 - Train and build timeout: `45`

-1. Clone this repository to the created Studio project
+This step will create a CF stack named `SC-<aws-acc-id>-pp-<random-id>`.

 ### Run the system pipeline

+Clone this repository into the created Studio project

 #### System pipeline overview